ParnaChatterjee-ai/AndroidRickandMorty/README.md

 3)  Rest API Details :- https://rickandmortyapi.com/documentation/#graphql

 4) NetworkRequest (API Call ) :- GraphQL and ApolloClient ,
-                                                     GraphQl more efficient for complex data models compare to Retrofit and Query exactly the data which we need (no over/under-fetching).
+                                                     GraphQl more efficient for complex data models compared to Retrofit and Query exactly the data which we need (no over/under-fetching).

 5) Dependency Injection :-  Dagger2